H1N1 flu (swine flu)

 - Avoid touching your face.
 Avoid touching your eyes, nose and mouth.

 - Avoid contact.
 Stay away from crowds if possible.
-And avoid anyone who is sick.
-And if you're at high risk of complications from the flu — for example, you're younger than 5 or you're 65 or older, you're pregnant, or you have a chronic medical condition such as asthma — consider avoiding swine barns at seasonal fairs and elsewhere.
+Avoid anyone who is sick.
+If you're at high risk of complications from the flu — for example, you're younger than 5 or you're 65 or older, you're pregnant, or you have a chronic medical condition such as asthma — consider avoiding swine barns at seasonal fairs and elsewhere.

 During the COVID-19 pandemic, both COVID-19 and the flu may be spreading at the same time.
 Your local health department and the CDC may suggest other precautions to reduce your risk of COVID-19 or the flu.
 For example, you may need to practice social distancing (physical distancing) and stay at least 6 feet (2 meters) from others outside your household.
 You may also need to wear a cloth face mask when around people outside your household.

-There are several tests used to diagnose flu, but not everyone who has the flu needs to be tested.
+There are several tests used to diagnose influenza, but not everyone who has the flu needs to be tested.
+Your doctor may diagnose you with influenza based on your signs and symptoms.
 In most cases, knowing that someone has the flu doesn't change the treatment plan.
 Doctors are more likely to use a test to diagnose flu if:

 - You're already in the hospital